 Nurse charting areas outside the private rooms allow nurses to monitor two babies at a time.
 The unit was designed to allow for plenty of light, and has visitor controls, sound-absorbing floors, and no overhead paging to provide a nurturing environment.

 Another feature of Hillcrest’s renovation is an Emergency Department that has been expanded from 10,000 to 40,000 square feet and redesigned with private rooms.
-It has the only 24-hour pediatric Emergency Department at an east-side community hospital.
+It has the only 24-hour pediatric Emergency Department at an east-side regional hospital.

 The Emergency Department is equipped to accommodate 68,000 visits per year and houses specialized services such as a certified Chest Pain Center and a Stroke Center.

 A unique feature of the Emergency Department is a new concept which involves keeping patients who are non-critical moving through the department.
 Those patients are sent to an intake room where they are assessed by a nurse and seen by a doctor.
 This process, known as a split-flow, separates critical and non-critical patients, allowing those who are less urgent to be seen more quickly and freeing up space for those who have a severe injury or illness.

 “Hillcrest’s expansion is an important part of Cleveland Clinic’s strategy to serve the healthcare needs of Northeast Ohio,” said Cleveland Clinic CEO and President Delos M. “Toby” Cosgrove, MD.
 “This project enables Hillcrest to provide the best setting for patients to heal and equips our doctors and nurses with the latest technology to provide the highest quality care.”

 Other new features at Hillcrest include:

 - Nine new operating rooms, bringing the total at Hillcrest to 22.